 As Jaimie states, an increase in self-awareness means you will become stronger in yourself and able to dedicate more of your energy to others, adapting your own communication style to their needs rather than expecting others to do that for you.
 An individual with a high level of self-awareness makes an excellent leader, and this is one area an executive coach can help you improve.

-There are two main reasons a coach can help you to increase your confidence.
+There are two main reasons leadership coaching by Chris Cooper or similar can help you to increase your confidence.